-- 2. A joint survey of all local authorities to establish the extent of the gender pay gap among Chief Officers across local authorities, and a commitment to a joint approach to removing the gender pay gap. - 3.
-A commitment to agree a new package to improve Chief Officers' work-life balance This should include (but not be limited to) an increase in annual leave of one day, and a commitment to incorporate binding rules on working hours into the JNC agreement. - 3.5 Performance management is vital to ensure that the Council's agenda is being successfully delivered and the performance of the senior team is effectively managed.
+- 3.4 The value of the Chief Officers' salaries quoted above can be up rated by the pay awards notified from time to time by the Joint Negotiating Committee (JNC) for Chief Executives and Chief Officers of Local Authorities.
+The Pay Claim for 2021/22 has not yet been submitted. - 3.5 Performance management is vital to ensure that the Council's agenda is being successfully delivered and the performance of the senior team is effectively managed.
 Targets are set and an annual appraisal and assessment of performance against targets is measured with progression through salary scales being determined by performance.
 The practice, under the national agreements for chief executives and other chief officers, which had been to apply automatic incremental progression generally regardless of performance, is not applied and will continue not to be applied.